-- Avoiding alcohol while taking any medication is undoubtedly true in the case of Doxycycline.
+- Avoiding drinking while taking any medication is undoubtedly true in the case of Doxycycline.
 Essentially, drinking registers as a poison, and the liver immediately begins removing it.

 - If a patient experiences problems, alcohol in their system makes it more difficult to diagnose issues.

 - It is 90 percent absorbed when taken orally.
-Its absorption, however, is reduced by alcohol because the liver metabolizes both
+Its absorption, however, is reduced by drinking because the liver metabolizes both

-- If a person does decide to drink a small amount of alcohol, be sure and do so at a slow pace.
+- If a person does decide to drink a small amount of drinking, be sure and do so at a slow pace.

 - Also, the combination of these two drugs increases sun sensitivity.